iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Examples.md

 **Remarks**:

-There are cases where, even we have convex functions $f, g$, the closure property might be broken after the conjutation on the infimal convolution.
+There are cases where, even we have convex functions $f, g$, the closure property might be broken after the conjugation on the infimal convolution.
 See: Exercise 21.7 in Heinz's coursenotes for more information.

 #UNFINISHED